Metadata management is a critical capability providing business context to improve data integrity and is a common goal of data governance programs.

 When metadata is leveraged to classify, manage, and organize massive amounts of enterprise data, organizations can better understand and effectively deploy resources to support their analytics efforts.

-But maximizing that potential is dependent on the data governance framework – that’s because the metadata management strategy needs a proper foundation, transparent processes, and the right people to execute the work.
+Maximizing that potential is dependent on the data governance framework – that’s because the metadata management strategy needs a proper foundation, transparent processes, and the right people to execute the work.
 Doing so combines people and processes, fosters open communication, and creates an enterprise-wide data-centric culture.

 What are some common challenges in metadata management?